travis-ci/docs-travis-ci-com/user/ci-environment-trusty-beta.md

 ### Version control

-All VM images have the following pre-installed
+All VM images have the following pre-installed:

  * A Git 1.9.x release (official Ubuntu packages)
  * Mercurial (official Ubuntu packages)